xhayper/Animator/README.md

 ## Note

-- Obfuscation and Animator doesn't play nicely, It's recommended to not obfuscated
+- Obfuscation and Animator doesn't play nicely, It's recommended to not obfuscate Animator
 - This doesn't replicate out of the box, You will need a re-animate script, Nullware is the best one so far

 ## Planned Feature